Guide

 Devon ICS has established the One Devon partnership, which is a collaboration between the NHS, social care, local councils, voluntary communities, the social enterprises sector and people who use services in the community.
 The partnership aims to ensure that services are joined up to tackle health inequalities, help communities thrive and that everyone in Devon has access to the best care to live the best life possible.

-One Devon is currently working on a series of projects to improve the health, wellbeing and care for local people and communities, this includes:
+One Devon is currently working on a series of projects to improve the health, wellbeing and care for local people and communities, these include:

 • establishing a set of five principles for everyone across the system to adhere to

-• addressing future thinking with HEE to develop scenarios that reflect what the system could look like in 2025
+• addressing future thinking with NHS England to develop scenarios that reflect what the system could look like

 • establishing an integrated programme of work called LoveCare, which brings together both local and national partners to test, learn and develop local care systems and workforce in Devon.